| Spec | Synology DS225+ | QNAP TS-264 | Synology DS425+ | QNAP TS-464 |

 - 3-year warranty is the longest in this comparison

-- Supports Synology-branded expansion units (DX517) to grow beyond 4 bays
+- Supports Synology expansion units (DX517) to grow beyond 4 bays

-- Active Backup for Business handles more PCs and VMs as your team grows
+- Active Backup for Business handles unlimited PCs and VMs as your team grows

 Cons